Privilege Escalation

 Linux Privilege Escalation: PwnKit (CVE 2021-4034)

-Team Qualys discovered a local privilege escalation vulnerability in PolicyKit’s (polkit) setuid tool pkexec which allows low-level users to run commands as privileged users.
+Team Qualys discovered a local privilege escalation vulnerability in PolicyKit’s (polkit) setuid tool pkexec, known as PwnKit (CVE 2021-4034), which allows low-level users to run commands as privileged users.
 According to Qualys, the vulnerability exists in the pkexec.c code that doesn’t handle the calling parameters count correctly and ends trying to execute environment variables as commands.
 Thus, an attacker can craft environment variables in such a way that it will induce pkexec to execute arbitrary code.
-We are using the older vulnerable Ubuntu 20.04 in this demonstration which can be downloaded from Ubuntu’s old releases page.
+In this demonstration, we are using the older vulnerable Ubuntu 20.04, which you can download from Ubuntu’s old releases page.
 Newer releases already come with a patched polkit framework.
 Mitre post can be found here.

 Polkit and pkexec

-Polkit and pkexec: PolicyKit is also known as polkit in Linux systems.
-It is an authorization API used by programs to elevate its permissions to that of an elevated user and run processes as an elevated user (root, generally).
+Polkit and pkexec: Linux systems also refer to PolicyKit as polkit.
+Programs use this authorization API to elevate their permissions to that of an elevated user and run processes as an elevated user (root, generally).
 If the user is not specified it tries to run that command as the root user.
 Sudo does the same thing in terms that it lets a user run commands as root, however, with pkexec, admins can finely control the execution of particular programs by defining policies for it.
 Sudo has no restriction and a user may run any command as an elevated user-given, he knows the password.
 Pkexec also takes some effort in setting up but Debian variants, including the popular Ubuntu, come with polkit and pkexec pre-installed.
-These authorization rules for third party packages are defined in *.rules JavaScript files kept in the directory /usr/share/polkit-1/rules.d/
+These .rules JavaScript files in the directory define the authorization rules for third party packages /usr/share/polkit-1/rules.d/

 You can read more about polkit and basics here.